filipstrand/mflux/README.md

 ![image](src/flux_1/assets/comparison6.jpg)

 By selecting the `--bits` flag to be `4`, `8`, or removing it entirely, we get all 3 images above.
 As can be seen, there is very little difference between the images (especially between the 8-bit, and the non-quantized result).
-Image generation times are based on a 2021 M1 Pro (32GB) machine.
+Image generation times in this example are based on a 2021 M1 Pro (32GB) machine.
 Even though the images are almost identical, there is a ~2x speedup by running the 8-bit quantized version on this particular machine.
 Unlike the non-quantized version, for the 8-bit version the swap memory usage is drastically reduced and GPU utilization is close to 100% during the whole generation.

 ### Current limitations